-CORE OPERATING FUNDS: GENERAL FUNDS AND STUDENT TUITION AND FEES support services needed to perform these activities.
-Totaling \$6.6 billion in 2013-14, these funds represent 25.8% of UC's total operations.
+CORE OPERATING FUNDS: GENERAL FUNDS AND STUDENT TUITION AND FEES

+The University's "core funds," comprised of State General Funds, UC General Funds, and student tuition and fee revenue, provide permanent support for the core mission activities of the University, as well as the administrative and support services needed to perform these activities.
+Totaling \$6.9 billion in 2014-15, these funds represent 25.9% of UC's total operations.
 While all fund sources are critical to the success of the University, much of the focus of UC's strategic budget process and negotiation with the State is dedicated to the levels and use of these fund sources.